techiaith/cydran-normaleiddio/README.md

 ## Some Considerations
 ### The problem of ambiguous wordforms

-The normalisation component is fairly straightforward and cannot distinguish context between wordforms that can mean more than one thing.
+The normalisation component is fairly straightforward and cannot use context to distinguish between wordforms that may correspond to more than one thing.
 There are many ambiguous words in spoken Welsh.
 Here are some examples:

 * 'da (gyda/rydym)
 * 'di (wedi, ydi)